mshaaban1400/sqlalchemy-challenge/README.md

       ![A screenshot depicts the histogram.](https://static.bc-edx.com/data/dl-1-2/m10/lms/img/station-histogram.jpg)

-5. Close your session.
+5. Close the session.

-#### Part 2: Design Your Climate App
+#### Part 2: Design my Climate App

-Now that you’ve completed your initial analysis, you’ll design a Flask API based on the queries that you just developed.
-To do so, use Flask to create your routes as follows:
+Now that I’ve completed my initial analysis, I’ll design a Flask API based on the queries that I just developed.
+To do so, use Flask to create my routes as follows:

 1. `/`